Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-level-agreements.md

 Repeat the above for any additional Conditions you wish to set against the Rule, and click on Create when finished configuring the conditions for the Rule.

 ### Managing the Order Rules are Evaluated
 It is possible to define multiple rules per Service.
-When a request is raised using the Service the system logic will start by evaluating the first rule in the list looking for a match, if no match is found with the first rule, it will evaluate the remaining rules in list order until the a rule match is found.
+When a request is raised using the Service the system logic will start by evaluating the first rule in the list looking for a match, if no match is found with the first rule, it will evaluate the remaining rules in list order until a rule match is found.
 * Reorder the rules in the list by using the up and down arrows which will be visible once more than one Rule has been configured against the Service.
 * If no rules are matched, then No Service Level Agreement will be used or invoked on the request.
 * If no rules have been configured, the first Service Level Agreement in the list of Service Level Agreements linked to the Service will be used.